nikolaydubina/go-instrument/README.md

 ### Wrapping exported functions

-Typically packages are failry big and performs lots of logic.
+Typically, packages are failry big and performs lots of logic.
-Oftencase business domains are split only in few large packages.
+Oftencase, business domains are split only in few large packages.
-Lower level packages are already likely to be traced with standard tracing (MySQL, `het/http`, etc).
+Low level packages are already likely to be traced with standard tracing (MySQL, `het/http`, etc).
-Thus it is doubtful how much benefit would be from tracing only exported functions and only on import.
+Thus, it is doubtful how much benefit would be from tracing only exported functions and only on import.

 ### Wrapping exported functions with separate package